Department of Cultural Affairs

 - propose a residency involving a relationship with one (1) non-arts host organization, to take place at the host organization’s location or another non-arts venue; and

-A series of online webinar workshops will be available from late September through early October.
+A series of online webinar workshops will be available in early to mid-October.
 Webinar space is limited to 30 participants per webinar, and RSVPs are required at least two business days in advance.

 Workshops/webinars link: https://dcaredesign.org/air/workshops/